Modified gravity from Weyl connection and the $f(R,\cal{A})$ extension: Modified gravity from Weyl geometry

 where $h(\mathcal{A})$ is another arbitrary function of $\mathcal{A}$.
 Varying the total action $S+S_m$ with respect to the metric we obtain the field equations (\ref{Weylfieldeqs}), but now { { }} while variation with respect to the Weyl field yields

 expressed in terms of the usual Levi-Civita connection.
 Imposing the matter conservation equation $\nabla_{\mu} T^{\mu}{}_{\nu} = 0$, equation (\ref{Weylfieldeqs}) implies

 too.

-In summary, this class of theories also has $2+1$ degrees of freedom, with the extra degree of freedom being the Weyl field.
-As expected, due to the fact that action (\ref{actionclassIII}) is linear in the Weyl-connection Ricci scalar, and does not contain more than first derivatives of the Weyl field, the resulting field equations for both the metric and the Weyl field are of second order, and thus the theory is free from Ostrogradsky ghosts.
+{ In summary, similarly to the previous case, this class of theories also has three additional propagating modes beyond those of general relativity. } As expected, due to the fact that action (\ref{actionclassIII}) is linear in the Weyl-connection Ricci scalar, and does not contain more than first derivatives of the Weyl field, the resulting field equations for both the metric and the Weyl field are of second order, and thus the theory is free from Ostrogradsky ghosts.

+{ We close this subsection with the following comment.
+The classes of theories built up to now, fall within the generalized Proca class, specifically within the $\mathcal{L}_3$ subclass of \cite{Heisenberg:2014rta}.
+This correspondence arises since our theory includes an additional vector field $A_{\mu}$, stemming from the Weyl connection, which, when promoted to a dynamical field, exhibits self-interactions and couplings that appear in generalized Proca theories too.
+However, in our case the vector field is not introduced ad hoc, but rather emerges naturally from the underlying Weyl connection.
+Hence, in this framework $A_{\mu}$ originates from the non-metricity geometrical property of the connection, not from an independent field added to the action, which may act as an advantage. }